etene/nldecap/README.md

 `nldecap` allows you to see what's happening over the netlink interface, in a human-readable way.

 ## Requirements
-* python 2.7
+* Python 2.7
 * A recent [pyroute2](https://github.com/svinota/pyroute2)

 ## Basic Usage
 `./nldecap.py <pcap file> [filter [filter ...]]`

-See `./nlprint -h` for all options and their help.
+See `./nldecap.py -h` for all options and their help.

 ### The pcap file
 `nldecap` takes a pcap file as its first argument, or `-` for standard input.